Jules Destrée

-Jules Destrée (/fr/; Marcinelle, 21 August 1863 – Brussels, 3 January 1936) was a Walloon lawyer, cultural critic and socialist politician.
-The trials subsequent to the strikes of 1886 determined his commitment within the Belgian Labour Party.
-He wrote a Letter to the King in 1912, which is seen as the founding declaration of the Walloon movement.
-He is famous for his quote "Il n'y a pas de Belges" (There are no Belgians), pointing to the lack of patriotic feelings in Flemings and Walloons, while pleading for some kind of federal state.
+Jules Destrée (/fr/; Marcinelle, 21 August 1863 – Brussels, 3 January 1936) was a Belgian lawyer, cultural critic and socialist politician from the Belgian Labour Party.
+Destrée is most notable for his Letter to the King in 1912, which is seen as the founding declaration of the Walloon movement.

+Destrée's text argued that the creation of a Belgian nation had not broken down fundamental ethnic, linguistic, or cultural differences between Flanders and Wallonia, while pleading for some kind of federal state.

 Biography

 His father was an engineer in the chemical industry in Marcinelle and Couillet and later became a professor.
-Jules himself was a gifted student, getting his PhD in Law from the Université Libre de Bruxelles at the age of 20.
+Jules himself was a gifted student, getting his PhD in Law from the Free University of Brussels at the age of 20.
 His younger brother, Olivier Georges, became a monk, first in the Maredsous Abbey, later in the Keizersberg Abbey in Leuven, under the name Bruno Destrée.

 Besides his judicial work, he liked circulating among the artistic and literary circles of his time.
 There, he met etcher Auguste Danse, whose daughter Marie, a niece of Constantin Meunier, he married in 1889.

 In 1892, together with Paul Pastur, he founded the Democratic Federation.
-He started a political career with the socialist party Parti Ouvrier Belge (POB), and was elected as a member of the Belgian Chamber of People's Representatives in 1894, where he continued to work until his death.
+He started a political career with the socialist Belgian Labour Party (Parti Ouvrier Belge, POB), and was elected as a member of the Chamber of Representatives in 1894, where he continued to work until his death.

 He wrote many and diverse publications; prose, political and social works, and studies on artists (like Odilon Redon and Rogier van der Weyden).

 In 1911, during an exhibition of ancient arts of the Hainaut, Jules Destrée realised that Wallonia had many specific characteristics.
-From then on, he expressed his revendications for an autonomous Wallonia.
-In November, he gave a talk in front of the association of the young lawyers of Brussels (Jeune Barreau de Bruxelles).
-During this conference, he proteded the political marginalisation of the Walloon people, saying, "We are defeated ones and defeated ones governed against our mentality.
+From then on, he advocated for an autonomous Wallonia.
+In November, he gave a talk in front of Jeune Barreau de Bruxelles.
+During this conference, he attacked what he perceived as the marginalisation of the Walloon people, saying, "We are defeated ones and defeated ones governed against our mentality.

-Jules Destrée wrote his open letter in 1912 to the King of the Belgians Albert I. The letter was published in the Revue de Belgique (15 August 1912) and in the Journal de Charleroi (24 August 1912).
+In the context of an increasingly assertive Flemish movement, Destrée wrote his open letter in 1912 to King Albert I. The letter was published in the Revue de Belgique (15 August 1912) and in the Journal de Charleroi (24 August 1912).
 The largest newspapers, including la Gazette de Charleroi, l'Express and la Meuse, published the letter later on.
 And, in foreign countries, for instance, The New York Times published a short article about this letter.